sterbini/study-DA/docs/case_studies/2_tune_scan.md

 Finally,  ```only_keep_lost_particles``` tells the function if it should only keep the data from lost particles (if you're only interested in the DA, for example); this is useful since the output data can be quite large.

 From here, you will have to customize the title of the plot to your liking.
 I won't detail every single parameters as there are many, but they should be quite explicit.

+!!! warning "Beta function values must be specified manually"

+    Beta functions are not stored in the output data, so you should remember to specify them manually.
+In this case, I used 0.15 for both horizontal and vertical beta functions.

 Finally, you can plot the result, with, again, many possibilities for customization.
 I only used the parameters that I thought were the most important, but you can find more in the documentation of the ```plot_heatmap``` function.